-The historical perspective is interesting for example, the supermarket. here.
-In the middle ages most economy However, as our consciousness is was local.
-Only extraordinary goods, for evolving, this system is no longer example iron implements, were sourced appropriate to our desires and needs, outside the community.
-Within the so other adaptations are being community, most economic interaction experimented with, such as was organised as commons.
-This was timebanks and commons. feasible because the size of the communities did not exceed Dunbar's number6.
+The historical perspective is interesting here.
+In the middle ages most economy was local.
+Only extraordinary goods, for example iron implements, were sourced outside the community.
+Within the community, most economic interaction was organised as commons.
+This was feasible because the size of the communities did not exceed Dunbar's number6.
 Therefore, market mechanisms were only used when interacting with other communities; for example, on the annual fair.
-In the modern world, even the simplest products are sourced through the market;
+In the modern world, even the simplest products are sourced through the market; for example, the supermarket.
+However, as our consciousness is evolving, this system is no longer appropriate to our desires and needs, so other adaptations are being experimented with, such as timebanks and commons.

-27 Value
+^{Shift} 27 Value

-OLD Use value ≠ exchange value
+OLD Use value \neq exchange value